fhiso/legacy-format/media-type-spec.md

 ## Universal Tags

-The semantics meaning of each *structure*, *tag*, and *string payload* is generally left to individual data models to define.
+The semantic meaning of each *structure*, *tag*, and *string payload* is generally left to individual data models to define.
 However, the five specific *structures*, identified by their *tag* and position in the dataset, have special universal meaning regardless of the data model in use.

 ### HEAD